A Pistol for Ringo: Production

 Encouraged by the success of Sergio Leone's A Fistful of Dollars the previous year, which he had helped write, Duccio Tessari decided to produce his own western.
 A well-known screenwriter of horror and "sword-and-sandal" films, he had previously worked with several Spaghetti Western directors, most notably "the two Sergios", as the co-writer of Sergio Leone's The Colossus of Rhodes (1961) and Sergio Corbucci's Romulus and Remus (1961).

 He had originally developed the story and co-wrote the script with Alfonso Balcázar.
 There is more humorous theme, and at times uses slapstick comedy, compared to usual Spaghetti Westerns.
 The interaction between actors was more relaxed to fully develop the effect of comedic sequences.
 The main character, loosely based on gunfighter Johnny Ringo, was portrayed as the antithesis of Leone's Man with No Name character — talkative, well dressed, clean-shaven and preferring milk to whiskey.

 Casting

-The cast, both leading and supporting roles, were primarily made up of Italian and Spanish actors including Montgomery Wood and Hally Hammond, born Giuliano Gemma and Lorella De Luca respectively.
-This was also the spaghetti western film debut of Giuliano Gemma, previously having a minor role in Tessari's Sons of Thunder, and would go on to star in a number of other Spaghetti Westerns including One Silver Dollar (1965) and Adios, Gringo (1965).
-Shortly after the film was released, Gemma compared his role as Ringo to his character in Sons of Thunder commenting "For this film, I acted a character who was a little like the one I had played in "Sons of Thunder".
+This was the Spaghetti Western film debut of Giuliano Gemma, previously having a co-starring role in Tessari's My Son, the Hero, and would go on to star in a number of other Spaghetti Westerns including One Silver Dollar (1965) and Adios, Gringo (1965).
+Shortly after the film was released, Gemma compared his role as Ringo to his character in the earlier film commenting "For this film, I acted a character who was a little like the one I had played in My Son, the Hero.
 Quite simply, I was in a different costume and a different setting."